-Interference with Employees that interfere with the expressive activities permitted by Expressive Activities this policy will be subject to disciplinary action in accordance with in Common Outdoor the College District's discipline policies and procedures [See DH, Areas FM, and FMA].
+Employees that interfere with the expressive activities permitted by this policy will be subject to disciplinary action in accordance with the College District's discipline policies and procedures [See DH, FM, and FMA].

-Decisions made by the administration in accordance with this pol-Appeals icy may be appealed in accordance with DGBA(LOCAL) or FLD(LOCAL), as applicable.
+Decisions made by the administration in accordance with this policy may be appealed in accordance with DGBA(LOCAL) or FLD(LOCAL), as applicable.

+Publication

-Publication This policy and associated procedures must be posted on the College District's website and distributed to employees in appropriate publications.
+This policy and associated procedures must be posted on the College District's website and distributed to employees in appropriate publications.